MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-antivirus-performance-mode.md

 ## Manage performance mode

-Performance mode can only run on a “trusted” Dev Drive and is enabled by default when a new Dev Drive is created.
-For more information, see: [Understanding security risks and trust in relation to Dev Drive](/windows/dev-drive#understanding-security-risks-and-trust-in-relation-to-dev-drive).
+Performance mode can only run on a *trusted* Dev Drive and is enabled by default when a new Dev Drive is created.
+For more information, see [Understanding security risks and trust in relation to Dev Drive](/windows/dev-drive#understanding-security-risks-and-trust-in-relation-to-dev-drive).

 ## See also